uidaholib/collectionbuilder-cdm-template/pages/about.md

 </div>
 </div>

-By WWII, the Coeur d’Alene Mining District include 24 mines and 34 mills, the largest of which included the Bunker Hill and Hecla mines.[^7]
+By WWII, the Coeur d’Alene Mining District included 24 mines and 34 mills, the largest of which included the Bunker Hill and Hecla mines.[^7]

 <div class="row">
     <div class="col-md-6">